ragibson/MedUCate/Networking/README.md

 The [Excel document](TemplateSheet.xlsm) in this directory will output a CSV files to "C:\CSVToAdd" for use on the server.

 CSVs should be stored in lowercase with spaces replaced with underscores on the server.
-I.e. "Default Set Name" becomes default_set_name.csv
+I.e. "Default Set Name" becomes default_set_name.csv (the upload script will automatically convert the file name to lowercase and change all spaces to underscores).

 Make sure that the .csv contains no "special characters" or the game may be unable to parse it (e.g. using the ellipsis character "…" instead of "...").